trumans/treehouse-react-app-course-manager/README.md

 * The user is redirected to this page by the Sign In link in the page header.
 * Displays a form contains email address (user name) and password.
 A Sign In button submits the form.
 * Cancel button redirects to courses page.
+* After the Sign In button is clicked:
-* If authentication is successful the page header is updated and the app redirects to the courses list page.
+  * If authentication is successful the page header is updated with the user name.
+If signing it was initiated from the header Sign In link the app redirects to the home page.
+If signing in was initiated by the Create Course or Update Course page requiring authentication the app redirects back to that page.
   * If authentication fails an error message is displayed.

 ## Courses
 /courses

-* Lists all courses as a set of tiles, add a New Course tile.
+* Lists all courses as a set of tiles plus a New Course tile.
-* Clicking on a tile opens corresponding the Course Detail page.
+* Clicking a tile opens corresponding the Course Detail page.
 * Clicking the New Course tile opens the Create Course page.

 ## CourseDetail
 /courses/:id

-* If the course id in the URL is not a valid course id the app redirects to the Not Found page.
-* Displays the course title, description, time and materials
+* Displays the title, owner, description, time and materials for the course specified by id in the URL.
 * The course description and materials fields are displayed using the markdown format.
-For example, lines beginning with a \*, - or + are are displayed as an unordered list.
-Lines separated by two new-line characters are displayed with blank line between them.
+For example, lines beginning with a \* are displayed as an unordered list.
+Two new-line characters starts a new paragraph.
 * Buttons to edit and delete the course are displayed if the current login created the course.
 * The Return to List button redirects to the courses pages.
 * Delete button calls the function to delete the course.
 If successful the app redirects to courses list page, otherwise to an error page.
+* If the course id in the URL is not a valid course id the app redirects to the Not Found page.

 ## CreateCourse
 /courses/create